-(e) Responses to Motions to Avoid Lien.
+(c) Responses to Motions to Avoid Lien.
 The notice must include a statement of deadline for the filing of any opposition.
 The deadline date shall be no less than twentyeight (28) days after service of the motion (plus any additional time required, and the proposed order are governed by FederalLocal Bankruptcy Rules 9006(a) and (f)).
 The Court Hearing Scheduler (CHS) Program on the court's website and CM/ECF filing screen for this type of motion will compute the date that an objection is due.
 If no response to the motion to avoid lien is filed within twenty-eight (28) days after the date of the service (plus any additional time provided by Federal Bankruptcy Rules 9006(a) and (f)), the court may rule on the motion as unopposed2002-1(a), 9013-4, and 9013-3, respectively.

 (c) Response to Motion.
 The Court Hearing Scheduler Program will compute the date that an objection is due, and such objection deadline must be included in the hearing notice.
-If no timely response is filed, the Court may rule on the motion as unopposed.
+If no timely response is filed, the Court may rule on the motion without further notice or a hearing as set forth in Local Bankruptcy Rule 9013-1(d).